belovm96/chord-detection/README.md

   *Inference takes 1-3 minutes, depending on your GPU capabilities.*
   - Enter time interval `10:20`
   - Chord - Time representation will be saved to annotations
-  - Chord - Time Representation can be understood as follows:
+  - Chord - Time Representation can be perceived as follows:
     - y-axis - chords to play
     - x-axis - time in seconds
     - each purple square corresonds to which chord to play every 0.1-second time step.
 In the example below, do not play any chord from 10 to 12.5 seconds and play D chord from 12.5 to 20 seconds of the song time)